bcgov/foi-report-download/README.md

 # FOI Report Download

-## Project Status

-This project is currently under development and actively supported by the GDX Analytics Team.
+---
+This is an intranet web-app allowing authenticated users to specify filters and download FOI report in PDF or Excel format.

 ## Features
+* SiteMinder login
-This is an intranet web-app allowing authenticated users to specify filters and download FOI report in PDF or Excel format.
+* A form allowing user to specify filters and reporting file format
+* Download report in either pdf or Excel format

+## Usage
-## Configuration
+### Configuration

 | Environment Variable    | Mandatory | Default    | Description                |
 | ----------------------- | --------- | ---------- | -------------------------- |